 When a person is not arrested or issued a summons at the time of the offense, the police will need an arrest warrant to take the suspect into custody.
 Police officers are not required to disclose whether a warrant has been issued for a suspect.
 However, in some cases, the police do disclose this information, or a person may otherwise learn that he or she is wanted by a particular jurisdiction.

-Step 1: Contact Our Trusted Fairfax Criminal Defense Lawyers
+Step 1: Contact Our Trusted Virginia Criminal Defense Lawyers

 If you learn that you are wanted by a jurisdiction, you should first contact a criminal defense lawyer who practices in that area to ensure your rights are fully protected and you have the best defense moving forward.